 FastTrac, Kauffman Foundation

-In the preliminary stages of your market research, you may have multiple potential markets for your product or service.
-You will want to use a variety of methods to pinpoint the markets that are most likely to receive your business concept well.
+In the preliminary stages of your market research, you may have many potential markets for your product or service.
+Use a variety of methods to pinpoint the markets most likely to receive your business concept well.
 Creating a customer profile is one method of describing the individuals who make up your target market.
 A customer profile can provide a clear picture of the type of person or business you are planning to serve.
 This information helps to drive your marketing strategy, promotional design, and sales process.

 The Chooser vs. the User